 Protect your health, and the health of our democracy.
-Make sure your voice is heard in upcoming elections!
+Vote safely this fall!

-We know that New Yorkers are concerned about the impacts of the coronavirus (COVID-19), and we want to make sure that you have the information you need to vote safely in upcoming elections.
-This page is being updated as additional information becomes available.
+We know that New Yorkers are concerned about the impacts of the coronavirus (COVID-19), and we want to make sure that you have the information you need to vote safely in the upcoming election.
+This page will be updated as additional information becomes available.

 Whether you are ill, in self-quarantine, or simply want to limit your exposure to crowds, there are options available to stay involved while taking care of yourself.

 This fall, there are federal, state, and local offices on the ballot, including:

 All registered voters can participate in early voting, which starts 10 days before Election Day.
 Benefits include shorter wait times and less crowding at the polls.
 In the primaries this June, just 5% of voters chose to vote early!

 Early Voting for the General Election: October 24 - November 1